|Course Code:||D325 (National ID: CHC52108)|| |

 |How:||Full time|| |

 |Intake:||Contact us for study options|| |

 |Online study available:||Yes, this course is available fully online.|| |

 About the course Ask us a question about this course

-In this course you will learn how to assist people with a wide range of financial difficulties.
 You will develop specialist skills and knowledge to support clients in decision-making processes, facilitate the financial counselling process, develop and use financial counselling tools and techniques especially in regard to credit and debt issues affecting clients and their rights and obligations.
-You will also gain an understanding of working with culturally diverse clients and co-workers within the community sector in the provisionof client services.
+You will also gain an understanding of Indigenous culture and history and work with local communities in the provision of services.

 Where this course can lead you

 With one or more of the Community Services qualifications from Central, your opportunities are endless.
 You could find yourself working in community services, financial counselling, youth work, aged care, disability, children's services and/or juvenile justice.
 This industry is currently experiencing a skill shortage so employment prospects after you finish your studies are positive.

 Your Diploma of Community Services Work prepares you for roles such as:

 Central's community services qualifications provide you with skills that are relevant to current industry trends and practices.